 With companies such as Google announcing their plan to close offices until July 2021 and Twitter extending working from home “forever,” remote work appears to be the “Next Normal” for the foreseeable future.

 Wrike wanted to know how workers felt about their organizations’ support to help make remote work productive and sustainable.
 So, from July 6–20, 2020, we used SurveyMonkey Audience to survey over 1,000 full-time workers employed by organizations that gave their employees the choice to work from home.
+Read on for the working from home stats we collected.

 Lack of infrastructure and training